dekarrin/ictiobus/docs/fishi-usage.md

                      \-- stmts[0]: [func-call (pkg="fmt", name="Printf")]
                                      \-- args[0]: [literal (type=string, value="It's true!\n")]

-Much better and easier to analyze!
-For langauges that cannot be immediately evaluated via the IR, an AST is a reasonable target value for the STDS to produce.
+Much better!
+And way easier to analyze!
+For langauges that cannot be immediately evaluated via the SDTS, an AST is a reasonable IR.

 ### Complete Example For FISHI Math